rediacc/www/src/content/docs/en/cli/api-reference/user.md

 - Requires user management or admin permissions
 - New email must not already exist in system
 - New email must be valid email format
-- Cannot change email to one from different company domain
+- Cannot change email to one from different organization domain
 - User's active sessions remain valid
 - All permissions and team memberships preserved
 - Audit history updated with both emails